RubixML/Sentiment/README.md

 We'll choose a batch size of 200 samples and perform network parameter updates using the [AdaMax](https://docs.rubixml.com/en/latest/neural-network/optimizers/adamax.html) optimizer.
 The AdaMax optimizer is based on the [Adam](https://docs.rubixml.com/en/latest/neural-network/optimizers/adam.html) algorithm but tends to handle sparse updates better.
 When setting the learning rate of an optimizer, the important thing to note is that a learning rate that is too low will cause the network to learn slowly while a rate that is too high will prevent the network from learning at all.
 A global learning rate of 0.0001 seems to work pretty well for this problem.

 Lastly, we'll wrap the entire estimator in a [Persistent Model](https://docs.rubixml.com/en/latest/persistent-model.html) wrapper so we can save and load it later in our validation script.
 The [Filesystem](https://docs.rubixml.com/en/latest/persisters/filesystem.html) persister object tells the wrapper to save and load the serialized model data from a path on disk.
-Setting the history parameter to true means that the persiter will keep a history of past saves.
+Setting the history parameter to true tells the persister to keep a history of past saves.

 ### Training
-Now, just call `train()` with the training dataset we instantiated earlier to start the training process.
+Now, you can call the `train()` method with the training dataset we instantiated earlier to start the training process.

 ```php
 $estimator->train($training);